stratoit/internship_2018/README.md

 * If step 6 does not work, then try another model.
 * The above steps 4 to 7 are repeated until we get a model which gives a proper working for the data we have with least deviation from the followed path.

+## Arduino Code

+Sketchbook was used to make the code which ran the arduino which provided connectivity with the laptop.
+A client code was written which first connected to the WiFi and then searched for a server with a given IP address.
+A web server(Listener) was started on the laptop/PC with the same IP address and PORT number.
+Once connection was established, we could give control commands from the command line to the arduino.
+Initially an attempt was made to connect with the PC using bluetooth.
+However connectivity was sketchy and not stable.
+We used a Jarduino with an inbuilt bluetooth module for the same.
+We received a lot of garbage values in the bluetooth buffer and a lag in command sending and receiving.
+Hence we decided to reject it.

+There was a radio receiver attached to the RC car, which received signals from the remote control and then sent PWM signals to the on-board controller of the car.
+We removed this radio receiver and used the arduino as a receiver of command line signals.
+The arduino would then interpret this signals and provide the suitable
+PWM signals to the steer and throttle control motors.
+The required values of the PWM signals were first measured with the help of an oscilloscope attached to the radio receiver.
+The remote control provided an almost continuous range of steer angles and throttle speeds, including the ability to reverse.
+We decided that we did not require such excessive functionalities in our car for this project.
+Hence we made it possible to iterate back and forth over a few discrete steer angle values which provided us enough control over the car to make it possible to manually maneuver the car over our track.
+Based on your requirements you may modify this code slightly to provide more or less control.

 ## Authors

 * **[Sudarshan Kamath](https://in.linkedin.com/in/sudarshankamath)** - *Pre-Final year student pursuing B.tech in Mechanical Engineering at the Indian Institute of technology, Guwahati*